Urban farming is akin to courting. It requires a lot of attention, time, and patience.

 There are a few requirements when engaging in this commitment: sunlight, water, and time.
 Money is debatable, as Barcelona has witnessed people grow plants in empty tubs of ice cream as well as a discarded, non-functioning refrigerator.
 You can be as DIY about it as you want.

 “We have to keep educating people that putting up a farm is dealing with living things.
-It’s not like raising a kid by throwing him in the daycare and expecting him to grow up perfectly fine and healthy.
+It’s not like raising a kid by throwing them in the daycare and expecting them to grow up perfectly fine and healthy.
 That doesn’t work.
 Being a farmer is a full-time job.
 You need to want to be a farmer to do it.